 Normally you will need to have the money in your own bank account.
 The account can be in your own country, it does not have to be in the UK or in GBP Sterling, but the money has to have remained in the account continuously for at least one month.

 If the money is in your parent’s account, you will need to provide documents to prove your relationship to your parent and to prove that they will let you have the money towards your study costs.
 Usually you provide your birth certificate and a signed letter from your parent.

 Maintenance funds which UKVI expects you to have for 28 days:

-You have to prove you have held £11,385 for maintenance [9 months at £1,265 per month] in your account, even if you are still on a course in the UK or you completed a previous UK course less than four months before the visa application..
+You have to prove you have held £11,385 for maintenance [= 9 months at £1,265 per month] in an eligible account, even if you are still on a course in the UK or you completed a previous UK course less than four months before the visa application..

-You must have held this money (£11,385) PLUS any remaining balance of your tuition fee in a bank account for a consecutive 28 day period.
-On the date of the closing balance (or the bank statement date) these three conditions must be satisfied:
+You must have held this money (£11,385) PLUS any remaining balance of your tuition fee in an eligible account for a consecutive 28 day period.
+On the date of the closing balance (or the account statement date) these three conditions must be satisfied: